Estebanadm/Estebanadm/README.md

 🌱 I’m currently learning Flutter.

 🎓 I recently graduated from the university of Arkansas and I am looking to continue developing my career.
-I am excited to continue growing professionally and excited to learn new tools to be a better developer.
+I am excited to continue growing professionally and to learn new tools to be a better developer.

 📄 My Resume https://estebanduran-portafolio.netlify.app/resume.html